Our Lady of the Angels School fire: Room 209

 Room 209, a room housing Sister Mary Davidis Devine's eighth grade class, had two student deaths.
 Of all of the students, one, Beverly Burda, died in the classroom, while a second, Valerie Thoma, died in a hospital three months later.
 The survivors credit Devine's decision to stack books at the door to slow entry of the smoke and an awning that provided an easier jump for their survival.
 Sam Tortorice, a parent of Room 209 student Rose Tortorice, climbed on the awning to assist the escapes of the Room 209 students.
 Father Joseph Ognibene joined Tortorice and rescued students.
 Devine, mistakenly under the impression that all of the students were rescued from the room, agreed to be rescued.
 By the time Devine and the rescue crews noticed Burda lying in the classroom, conditions made her rescue impossible, and she was killed when the roof collapsed.
 Devine died on October 14, 2006, at the age of 100.

 Room 210

-Room 210, housing Sister Mary Seraphica Kelley's fourth grade class, had 28 student deaths out of the 57 students inside at the time of the fire.
+Room 210, housing Sister Mary Seraphica Kelley's fourth grade class, had 28 deaths out of the 57 students inside at the time of the fire.
 Kelley also died, making a total of 29 deaths in Room 210—the most deaths of any of the classrooms.
 The smaller and weaker bodies of the fourth graders contributed to the high death toll, as many of the children were unable to scale the window ledge.
 The fire entered the room at a quicker rate since two boys attempted to open the door to the room.
-Upon discovery of the fire, the flames forced the boys away from the door, preventing closure of the door and allowing the fire to attack the children.
+Upon discovery of the fire, the flames forced the boys away from the door, preventing closure of the door and allowing the fire to reach the children.